 Why I Love New Orleans

-By Adam Karlin, Author
+By Adam Karlin, Writer

 New Orleans is all about beauty and experiencing the divine through mortal senses.
 There’s joy here, from great food to the best concert of your life, and serenity, found in the shade between live oaks or while watching fireflies on Bayou St John.
 Whichever way of being I choose for the day, New Orleans indulges me.
 Basically, I like traveling with soft eyes – eyes that see as a child, with wonder.
 This town gives me soft eyes the moment I step out the door.